joeyschroeder/joey-schroeder-dot-com/README.md

 1. Open your command line.
 2. Navigate to your working directory.
 3. Clone this repo to your working directory.
-4. Navigate inside the ride-or-die-app directory.
+4. Navigate inside the joey-schroeder-dot-com directory.
 5. Install the dependencies.

 ```
 cd /path/to/working/directory
 hg clone github.com/joeyschroeder/joey-schroeder-dot-com
-cd /preact-webpack-starter
+cd /joey-schroeder-dot-com
 npm install
 ```

 ## Development

-During development you can use simulators with live reloading to run the application.
+During development you can start the app using `npm run start`.
+This will begin running the app at a specificed local server (typically localhost:8100/).
+You can then view the app in any web browser or browser simulator.
+Any time you make a change to the `src` folder while the app is running, the app will automatically refresh in your browser.

 ```
 npm run start